 Service area Description of services provided 2017/18 Forecast \$'000 2018/19 Budget \$'000 This service is concerned with building community Exp 258 249 Community capacity.
-Key areas include community resilience, Rev 353 336 Development Development the community grant program and implementing the Municpal Health and Wellbeing Plan.
-(94) (87) Provision of specific services to Dinner Plain such as Exp 351 427 Rev 1 105 NET Expense (Revenue) 350 322 Exp 98 203 EconomicThis service facilitates local and new business toDevelopmentdevelop and grow.
-Rev 202 232 develop and grow.
+Key areas include community resilience, Rev 353 336 Development the community grant program and implementing the Municpal Health and Wellbeing Plan.
+NET Expense (Revenue) (94) (87) Provision of specific services to Dinner Plain such as Exp 351 427 Dinner Plain marketing and events of this alpine village, and the Rev 1 105 Services provision of the Dinner Plain to Mount Hotham winter bus service.
+NET Expense (Revenue) 350 322 Exp 98 203 Economic This service facilitates local and new business to Rev 202 232 Development develop and grow.
 NET Expense (Revenue) (104) (29) Exp 305 320 Festivals and Events are a major contributor to the economy.
 Rev 10 0 Events Council has a role in facilitating the events agenda.
 NET Expense (Revenue) 295 320 This services provides destination marketing and Exp 360 297 aids in the development of the local industry.
-It Rev 7 30 the Sh develops and distributes tourism collateral including the Shire's Official Visitors Guide, trail brochures, maps and retail and dining guide.
-NET Expense (Revenue) 353 267 Exp 102 98 Vouth Provision of specific services to youth in the community, including youth awards, youth activities Rev 99 102 Youth and the Learner to Probationary (L2P) program.
+It Rev 7 30 Tourism develops and distributes tourism collateral including the Shire's Official Visitors Guide, trail brochures, maps and retail and dining guide.
+NET Expense (Revenue) 353 267 5 6 Exp 102 98 Youth Provision of specific services to youth in the community, including youth awards, youth activities Rev 99 102 - Toutil and the Learner to Probationary (L2P) program.
 NET Expense (Revenue) 2 (4)